101 – Nipissing University

 - CultureWorks: Level 7

-Applicants who have successfully completed EAP programs associated with other Canadian universities and obtained that university’s minimum level for admission consideration may also be considered to have met Nipissing University’s English-language proficiency requirement.
+We may also consider applicants who have successfully completed an EAP program associated with another Canadian university and obtained that university’s minimum level for admission consideration to have met our English-language proficiency requirement.

 Most students who come for a campus tour choose to call Nipissing home.
 We encourage you to visit and discover why Nipissing is right where you belong.